fengb/zee_alloc/README.md

 heavily influenced by this behavior.
 In a real OS, the page size is much smaller at 4K.
 Everything should work as expected even if it does not run as efficient as possible.

-Each allocation frame consists of 2 words of metadata: the frame size and a pointer to the next free node.
+Each allocation frame consists of 2 usizes of metadata: the frame size and a pointer to the next free node.
 This enables some rudimentary debugging as well as a simple lookup when we only have the allocated data-block (especially important for C compatibility).